moving slow and fixing things

 hdtree

 Storage of columnar yet ragged data with a runtime-defined schema with HDF5 files.
 This was my attempt to mimic ROOT's TTree interaction mode (and data "shape") but using a different file format (HDF5 instead of ROOT).
+While not successful in the sense of adoption, I found it useful in learning complicated C++ coding concepts surrounding the use of templates to make "user plugin" code require less boilerplate.

 RandomManifoldWalks

-My undergraduate senior theis in mathematics where I studied how random walks behaved depending on the shape of the surface they resided upon.
+My undergraduate senior thesis in mathematics where I studied how random walks behaved depending on the shape of the surface they resided upon.
 My first large(ish) C++ project, but one I always think of returning to.

 cartoon of Calvin thinking of relaxing in a tree with his tiger-buddy Hobbes